trishajanath/SigmaTry/StateAndReducer.md

 ### view Issue

-- comments on the issue
+- add comments to the issue raised

-- api call to close the issue generated
+- api call to update the issue status and comments

 ```js
 const state = {